bravoadam/telegram/README.md

 # Telegram
 Various telegram scripts to make my life easier, and maybe yours as well.

+# Files
+deleted-accounts.py - Removes all chats from your account that are from deleted accounts delete-from-date.py - Removes all chats that aren't group chats from a specific date

 ## Steps to Create a Bot or Script:
 Obtain API Access: